-Renewable energy generation has grown significantly since 2000, increasing from 0.3 terawatt-hours in 2000 to a peak of 45.3 terawatt hours in 2019.
-Meanwhile, renewable consumption echoed this trend, totaling 410 petajoules in 2019.
+Renewable energy generationRenewable energy generation has grown significantly since 2000, increasing from 0.3 terawatt-hours in 2000 to a peak of 62.7 terawatt-hours in 2021.
+Meanwhile, renewable consumption echoed this trend, totaling 610 petajoules in 2021.

 Hydroelectricity - largest renewable source of electricityAs the most common renewable source in the country, hydropower alone accounts for nearly one fifth of Turkey’s energy production.
-In 2019, this was 89.2 terawatt-hours of electricity, whereas it decreased to 55.7 terawatt-hours in 2021.
+In 2019, the hydoelectricity generation peaked at 89 terawatt-hours of electricity, whereas it decreased to 55.7 terawatt-hours in 2021.

 When it comes to bioenergy capacity, figures have grown over tenfold since 2008, reaching over 1.6 thousand megawatts as of 2021.
 In 2020, geothermal cumulative installed capacity amounted to 1.6 gigawatts.
 Compared to other renewable energy sources, Turkey's geothermal and biomass sources were relatively minor contributors to energy generation.